alicehillier/life-for-lydia/README.md

     in any circumstance where the dictionary is called 'options', has strings assigned to numbers 1 and 2, and functions assigned to numbers 3 and 4.

 3. Issue: At decision points where only one option is available, the make_decision function could not be applied.
-The code was still repetitive.
+The code was still repetitive in several areas.

     Solution: Using the code from make_decision, I applied the same logic to create a function called go_to_next_step, which took the same argument of 'options' for consistency.
 The only changes necessary were to the calling of items